dachou/dachou.github.io/_posts/2018-09-28-cloud-service-models.md

 ![20081119](/assets/20180928-cloud-service-models-20081119.png)

-This was used to explain the platform-as-a-service (PaaS) approach Azure has available at the time.
+This was used to explain the platform-as-a-service (PaaS) approach Azure implemented.
 As you recall, Azure at the time only had Web Roles and Worker Roles (classic cloud services as categorized today) as primary compute options.
 These being services that operate in the PaaS model, we needed to rationalize/justify the fundamental differences in the PaaS model, compared to how people understood on-premises IT at the time.
 This diagram helped to articulate the trade-offs between the well-known models at the time: on-premises, outsourced hosting, and the (new) public cloud environments.

 ## 2009: Concept Formation